-- Raised over £4.1m from donors, including £954k from 39 trusts and foundations. - Raised over £400k in kind or cash from partners (mainly universities). - Achieved significant and sustainable impact at low cost roughly £3,000 per school.
+- Raised over £4.7m from donors, including £1.1m from 46 trusts and foundations. - Raised over £500k in kind or cash from university partners and donors. - Achieved significant and sustainable impact at low cost-roughly £3,000 per school.

-Our Growth from 2017-2020
+Our Growth from 2017-2021

-Between 2017 and 2020 we had challenging fundraising targets, to which donors responded.
-Our income grew by 44%, allowing us to meet rising demand from schools and the costs of our regional classics networks.
-Despite the challenges of the pandemic in 2020, we preserved our growth trajectory thanks to our diverse donor base.
+Between 2017 and 2021 we had challenging fundraising targets, to which donors responded.
+Our income grew by 74%, allowing us to meet rising demand from schools and the costs of our regional classics networks.
+Despite the challenges of the pandemic in 2020 and 2021, we preserved our growth trajectory thanks to our diverse donor base.